 In order to help you get the most out of your bamboo, and to make the most out of your garden, we’ve prepared a comprehensive how-to guide.
 This should include everything you need to know about growing bamboo.
 From choosing the best varieties for your landscape, to watering, pruning and transplanting, we cover it all.
 For even more, check out our glossary of bamboo terminology.

-And by following these basic instructions, you should be able to create a lush and beautiful garden.
-Of course, it helps to have a green thumb, but it’s certainly not essential.
-Even your thumb isn’t green already, it will be by the time you get through this how-guide and spend a few weekends among the rhizomes.
+By following these basic instructions, you should be able to create a lush and beautiful bamboo garden.
+Sure, it helps to have a green thumb, but it’s certainly not essential.
+Even if your thumb isn’t green already, it will be by the time you get through this how-to guide and spend a few weekends among the rhizomes.

 Why grow bamboo?